Alumni

 Denzil Muncherji

-Denzil is the Director of Operations for Celebral Palsy Association of British Columbia.
+Denzil is the Director of Operations for Cerebral Palsy Association of British Columbia.
 She started at the organization as the Programs Coordinator and moved into this role in November 2019.
 Denzil had worked extensively as a Student Assistant while at KPU and then moved into nonprofit work very quickly after graduating.
-And, she says she currently still uses KPU’s Nonprofit Database, which was created by the students in the NGO and Nonprofit Studies program https://kpu.ca/arts/ngo/nonprofit-database
+And, she says she currently still uses KPU’s Nonprofit Database, which was created by the students in the NGO and Nonprofit Studies program https://kpu.ca/arts/ngo/nonprofit-database.

 Image